tbeckenhauer/tbeckenhauer.github.io/_style_guides/naming-naming-conventions.markdown

 ## Most important words first.
 This is a specific use case of my more general principle "most important thing first".

-So frequently I will see developers write variables as they may speak them, and yes I do think that is good sometimes, the problem though is English grammar isn't the best.
+Frequently I will see developers write variables as they may speak them, and yes I do think that is good sometimes, the problem though is English grammar isn't the best.
 I like Spanish grammar better.
 In case you don't know in Spanish you generally place the noun before the adjective, and verbs before adverbs.
 Everyone agrees this makes sense.
 The reason it makes sense is because it puts the most important words first.

-I would say consider this when choosing variable names.
-One of the reasons why I like this is because it can make your code more scannable.
+Consider this when choosing variable names.
+I like this because it can make your code more readable.
 Let's take a look at an example.
-Many moons ago, working on an application, we needed some colors.
-Thus _colors.scss was born.
+Let's take a look a few conventions I have seen in different versions of colors.scss and see which is easiest to read.

+Always noun first, Always with a modifier following, align the colons.
 {% highlight css %}
 :root {
-  --gray-white-color : #FFFFFF
+  --gray-white : #FFFFFF
-  --gray-medium-color: #AAAAAA
+  --gray-medium: #AAAAAA
-  --gray-black-color : #000000
+  --gray-black : #000000
-  --blue-light-color : #48CAE4
+  --blue-light : #48CAE4
-  --blue-medium-color: #00B4D8
+  --blue-medium: #00B4D8
-  --blue-dark-color  : #023E8A
+  --blue-dark  : #023E8A
 }
 {% endhighlight %}

-Lets take a look at an alternative, more common, naming scheme.
+Always noun first, Always with a modifier following, Always with a modifier, with pure color exceptions, align the colons.
 {% highlight css %}
 :root {
-  --white-color: #FFFFFF
+  --white      : #FFFFFF
-  --medium-gray-color: #AAAAAA
+  --gray-medium: #AAAAAA
-  --black-gray-color: #000000
+  --black      : #000000
-  --light-blue-color: #48CAE4
+  --blue-light : #48CAE4
-  --medium-blue-color: #00B4D8
+  --blue-medium: #00B4D8
-  --dark-blue-color: #023E8A
+  --blue-dark  : #023E8A
 }
 {% endhighlight %}

-Now maybe you don't agree with suffixing the type just yet.
-We will talk about that later, but it doesn't help.
+Modifier first, noun following, with pure color exceptions, align the colons.
+{% highlight css %}
+:root {
+  --white      : #FFFFFF
+  --medium-gray: #AAAAAA
+  --black-gray : #000000
+  --light-blue : #48CAE4
+  --medium-blue: #00B4D8
+  --dark-blue  : #023E8A
+}
+{% endhighlight %}

+Modifier first, noun following, with pure color exceptions, don't align the colons.
 {% highlight css %}
 :root {
   --white: #FFFFFF